 Best Apple Labor Day Sales Include Year's Best Prices on iPads, MacBooks, and More

-As we head into the long weekend ending with Labor Day on Monday, a number of retailers have introduced deals that should be advantageous for anyone shopping around for Apple products and related accessories.
+It's Labor Day weekend and a number of retailers have introduced deals that should be advantageous for anyone shopping around for Apple products and related accessories.
 In this article we've rounded up some of the best Labor Day deals for Apple devices, also including discounts on charging accessories, headphones, speakers, and more.

 Note: MacRumors is an affiliate partner with some of these vendors.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.